Plumbing, Business Tips

 “It’s being able to understand, ‘OK, here’s this dataset.
 Let me see where it’s all coming from and where it's all going.’
 With this software, we are actually able to do that,” Fair says.

-Automating the customer experience process allows plumbing companies to target marketing to the local audience, which shows that even though you operate a franchise with a national brand, you’re a local business providing plumbing services for customers in the nearby area.
+Automating the customer experience process allows plumbing companies to target marketing to homeowners in the local audience, which shows that even though you operate a franchise with a national brand, you’re a local business providing plumbing services for customers in the nearby area.

 A Mr. Rooter Plumbing franchise in Mount Pleasant, Mich., which also operates as a call center for several other franchisees in the area, adopted ServiceTitan’s cloud-based Phones Pro to increase efficiency and customer experience.